New & Used Cadillac ELR: In Depth

 GET A FREE PRICE QUOTE

-The Cadillac ELR is an all-electric vehicle compact luxury coupe that first debuted as a 2014 year model.
+The Cadillac ELR is an all-electric vehicle compact luxury coupe that first came out as a 2014 year model.

 The ELR was a new and perhaps unexpected type of vehicle from GM's luxury brand, but it shows the company's determination to expand its lineup of plug-in electric cars with range extenders beyond the more mass-market Chevrolet Volt.
 In some respects, the high end might have been the more logical launch point for the Voltec powertrain technology used by both cars, but Cadillac's buyers may not have had the appetite in late 2010 for a plug-in car.